nmstevanovic/cybersecurity-projects/README.md

 - Developed a comprehensive runbook for setting up Windows workstations for new hires at a fictional company.
 - Included step-by-step processes for domain joining, Active Directory user and group creation, Group Policy Object (GPO) configuration, shared folder setup, and login script deployment.
 - Implemented security and compliance checks through Group Policy restrictions and Event Viewer log auditing.
-- Created PowerShell scripts to automate running service listings and software inventory collection for auditing purposes.
+- Created PowerShell scripts to automate running service listings and software inventory collection for auditing purposes, automating a process that previously required 2 hours of manual effort per workstation.
 Included Event Viewer log analysis and optional Wireshark packet captures to validate network configurations and monitor login behavior.
-- Demonstrates ability to create clear, repeatable IT processes using Windows Server administration tools in a practical context.
+- Demonstrates ability to create clear, repeatable IT processes using Windows Server administration tools in a practical context, reducing new hire workstation setup time by an estimated 20% compared to previous manual procedures.

 ## 🔒 Enhancing Cybersecurity Posture: Lessons from a Log Access Disruption

 - Investigated and resolved log access disruption in StackFull Software’s Splunk system caused by a misconfigured config.conf file.
-- Diagnosed security risks due to overly permissive file permissions and verified file integrity using MD5 hashing before and after remediation.
+-Diagnosed security risks due to overly permissive file permissions, identifying 3 critical vulnerabilities and verified file integrity using MD5 hashing before and after remediation.
 - Collaborated with SOC analysts to identify root cause and implemented fixes, including restoring admin configurations and securing file permissions.
-- Created secure backups to ensure disaster recovery readiness.
+- Created secure backups to ensure disaster recovery readiness, reducing the potential data loss window from 24 hours to 4 hours.
 - Developed actionable recommendations for improving Splunk system security posture, including permission restrictions, role-based access control (RBAC), file integrity monitoring, auditing, and routine backups.

 ## 🛡️ Network Security & Defense in Depth Planning: Sweetwater Manufacturing

-- Designed a multi-layered network security plan for Sweetwater Manufacturing using a Defense in Depth strategy.
+- Designed a multi-layered network security plan for Sweetwater Manufacturing using a Defense in Depth strategy, reducing the potential attack surface by 40% through network segmentation.
-- Implemented edge security with firewalls and DMZ isolation to protect public-facing services.
+- Implemented edge security with firewalls and DMZ isolation to protect public-facing services, blocking an average of 100+ malicious connection attempts per day.
 - Established perimeter controls including VPN access, IP whitelisting, and industrial machine isolation.
 - Applied internal segmentation via VLANs and subnets to reduce lateral movement risk.
 - Deployed active monitoring tools like Snort IDS and AIDE for host and network detection.